gauravkeshre/MacroFileGenerator/README.md

 ![JS](https://img.shields.io/badge/Language-HTML-blue.svg?style=for-the-badge)

 # MacroFileGenerator
-Long ago, in the era off ObjC and a when I had an obsesion with naming every tiny string in the code especially when it was coming rom backend.
+Long ago, in the era of ObjC and a when I had an obsesion with naming every tiny string in the code especially when it was coming from backend.

-Manually parsing each response and seperate the keys and then create the macro rom it was a boring and mechanical task.
-And as this was becoming more a team practice, more people were doing mechanical tasks.
+Manually parsing each response and seperate the keys and then create the macro from it was a boring and mechanical task.
+And as this was becoming more a team practice, more people were doing this mechanical task.

-So I developed (actually Google and muyself developed) a handy tool that helped generating constants files with keys from a json.
+So I developed a handy tool that helped generating macro-constants files with keys from a json.

 ## Input